The quantum trace as a quantum non-abelianization map: Introduction

-\textbf{Skein algebras, quantum Teichm\"uller spaces and character varieties} In this paper, we will consider different related objects associated to punctured surfaces, namely the Kauffman-bracket skein algebras, the balanced Chekhov-Fock algebras and the character varieties.
+In this paper, we will consider different related objects associated to punctured surfaces, namely the Kauffman-bracket skein algebras, the balanced Chekhov-Fock algebras and the character varieties.
 Let us briefly introduce them.

-The \textit{Kauffman-bracket skein algebra} was introduced by Turaev (\cite{Tu88}) for closed punctured surfaces; it was recently generalized to open surfaces by L\^e in \cite{LeStatedSkein}.
+The \textit{Kauffman-bracket skein algebra} was introduced by Turaev (\cite{Tu88}) for closed punctured surfaces; it was recently generalized to open surfaces by L\^e in \cite{LeStatedSkein}, following Bonahon-Wong \cite{BonahonWongqTrace}, under the name of \textit{stated skein algebra}.
 For a commutative unital ring $\mathcal{R}$, an invertible element $\omega\in \mathcal{R}^{\times}$ and a punctured surface $\mathbf{\Sigma}$, the Kauffman-bracket skein algebra $\mathcal{S}^{\SL_2}_{\omega}(\mathbf{\Sigma})$ is the free $\mathcal{R}$--module generated by isotopy classes of some stated framed links in a cylinder over $\mathbf{\Sigma}$, modulo some local skein relations derived from $\SL_2(\C)$.
 This algebra has deep relations with the $\SL_2(\C)$ character varieties and the Witten-Reshetikhin-Turaev Topological Quantum Field Theories (TQFT) defined in \cite{Wi2,RT}.

 When the punctures of $\mathbf{\Sigma}$ can be joined to form a triangulation $\Delta$, one can consider the \textit{balanced Chekhov-Fock algebra} $\CF$.
 It was introduced by Bonahon and Wong in \cite{BonahonWongqTrace} as a refinement of (an exponential version of) the quantum Teichm\"uller space defined by Chekhov and Fock in \cite{ChekhovFock} (see \cite{Kashaev98} for a related independent construction).
 A key tool in the construction of representations of the skein algebra in \cite{BonahonWong2,BonahonWong3} is the \textit{quantum trace map}.
-It is morphism of algebras $\tr_{\omega}: \mathcal{S}^{\SL_2}_{\omega}(\mathbf{\Sigma}) \rightarrow \mathcal{Z}_{\omega}(\mathbf{\Sigma}, \Delta)$ introduced by Bonahon and Wong in \cite{BonahonWongqTrace} for closed punctured surfaces and generalized to open ones in \cite{LeStatedSkein}. \\
+It is morphism of algebras $\tr_{\omega}: \mathcal{S}^{\SL_2}_{\omega}(\mathbf{\Sigma}) \rightarrow \mathcal{Z}_{\omega}(\mathbf{\Sigma}, \Delta)$ introduced by Bonahon and Wong in \cite{BonahonWongqTrace}. \\